 The character in the first column on the left presents the current status of the NTP association in the NTP selection algorithm.
-A list and description of possible characters can be found in the Glossary.
+A list and description of possible characters can be found in the Glossary (see Chapter 12.2 Tally Codes (NTP-specific).